 History taking is the most important aspect of diagnosis.
 Supportive tests, although helpful, need not be abnormal for a diagnosis of focal seizures.

-Patients with 2 failed monotherapy trials followed by a failed trial of polytherapy are considered to have refractory focal seizures, and should be evaluated for the possibility of resective epilepsy surgery.
+Patients in whom seizure remission is not achieved with two monotherapy trials followed by dual therapy are considered to have refractory focal seizures.
+They should be evaluated to confirm the diagnosis and for consideration of resective epilepsy surgery and/or neuromodulation therapies.

-In 2009, a task force supported by the International League Against Epilepsy (ILAE) issued a report revising the system of terminology and classification used for the description of individual seizures and epilepsy syndromes.
-The clinical definition of epilepsy was revised in 2014 to include any of the following conditions: 1) at least two unprovoked seizures occurring >24 hours apart; 2) one unprovoked seizure and a probability of further seizures similar to the general recurrence risk (at least 60%) after two unprovoked seizures, occurring over the next 10 years; 3) diagnosis of an epilepsy syndrome.
+The clinical definition of epilepsy includes any of the following conditions: 1) at least two unprovoked seizures occurring >24 hours apart; 2) one unprovoked seizure and a probability of further seizures similar to the general recurrence risk (at least 60%) after two unprovoked seizures, occurring over the next 10 years; 3) diagnosis of an epilepsy syndrome.

 History and exam